 Advantages of the avalanche debt payoff method

-By paying off your highest-interest debt, you remove the debt that costs you the most money.
-While the debt snowball method might have quicker results, since you’re paying off a small debt sooner, it might not be the more cost-effective choice.
+- Removes the most expensive debts first: By paying off your highest-interest debt, you remove the debt that costs you the most money.
+While the debt snowball method might have quicker results in the short term, it might not be the more cost-effective choice.

-The debt avalanche method works best for those with high-interest debt, like credit card debt.
-Credit card interest rates can be in the double-digits.
-If you pay off your credit cards sooner, you’ll have more of your own money to put toward the things that matter most to you.
+- Helps with managing high-interest debt: The debt avalanche method works best for those with high-interest debt, like credit card debt.
+Credit card interest rates can be in double-digits, so you’ll want to pay those off as soon as possible.

 Alternatives to the debt avalanche method

-When crippling debt looms, some people prefer to have smaller, achievable benchmarks when paying it off.
+When debt looms, some people prefer to have smaller, achievable benchmarks when paying it.
 If you’re one of those people, the debt avalanche method might not be the best for you.
 For one thing, it could take months of payments to see results.

 The type of debt you have might also impact the method you choose.
 If you don’t have high-interest credit card debt — maybe you have student and auto loans instead — you may want to consider an alternative strategy.